 Join our Advocacy Events in Washington, D.C.: Email us

-In September 2019, ISFN launched their Fibromyalgia Advocacy Program.
-Patients, advocates, clinicians, and caregivers met on Capitol Hill for advocacy training and attended over 54 meetings to educate their legislative representatives about supporting critical Fibromyalgia medical research, education programs, and accessibility to alternative pain care, in order to improve the lives of patients affected by Fibromyalgia.
+In September 2019, Support Fibro launched their Fibromyalgia Healthcare Advocacy & Patients Leaders Program.
+Patients, advocates, clinicians, and caregivers met on Capitol Hill for advocacy education and then attended over 54 meetings to educate their legislative representatives about supporting critical Fibromyalgia medical research, education programs, and accessibility to alternative pain care.

-For 2020, ISFN will expand on initiatives by establishing meetings on Capitol Hill, NIH and public awareness campaigns for the month of May with Proclamations, regional meetings and town halls.
-With a full Advocacy Program for Fibromyalgia we will advance priorities in research, fibromyalgia treatments, education for physicians, and mentor the next generation of Fibromyalgia advocates.
+For 2020, Support Fibro will expand on initiatives with public awareness campaigns for the month of May with Proclamations, regional meetings and town halls.
+With a full program, we will advance priorities in research, Fibromyalgia treatments, education for physicians, and mentor the next generation of Fibromyalgia patient leaders.

 March 11th & 12th, 2020